Written by Mal Webb

 NOUGHTY: Awww, what's that noise?

-NOISY: That's the AC hum.
+NOISY: Ah, that's the AC hum.

-KNOWSY: Well, yes and no. [Oh*] AC also stands for Alternating
+KNOWSY: Well, yes and no.

 NOUGHTY: What?
 We can hear the electricity?

-KNOWSY: Well, yes and no. [Oh*] When the AC in a wire goes past a
+KNOWSY: Well, yes and no.

-magnet or into a piezo substance, it can cause a physical
+KNOWSY: When the AC in a wire goes past a magnet or into a piezo substance, it can cause a physical vibration and, thus, sound.

 NOUGHTY: Is that what they mean by airwaves?

-KNOWSY: Well, yes and no. [Oh*] Sound really is "waves of air",
+KNOWSY: Well, yes and no.

 NOTEY: But also through a vacuum.